hyungmogu/ctci/README.md

 This repository shows a summary of what Moe is doing / learning when he is not working.

 ## Notice
-- Moe Will be on a break until monday July 29th, 2019 to prepare for his best friend's wedding :D. I wish you the happiest of week my friends!
+- Moe Will be on a break until monday July 29th, 2019 to prepare for his best friend's wedding on July 28th, 2019 :D. Thank you so much for your sincere support, and may this week be the happiest for you!

 ## Work Summary